jacktrinity/FortuneCookieMessage/README.md

 # FortuneCookieMessage
+Python Tkinter GUI framework
-GUI framework of a fortune cookie message app
+Desktop application for a fortune cookie message.

+Press open to output a message in a message box.

+Thank you for viewing
+Enjoy =)